 Warp Image with Projection Mesh mesh file to blend between the two projectors?

-Absolutely… Note that the use of the brightness attributes is not just to manage blending, it also allows one to adjust the relative brightness of the image in parts, for example those that might have a closer projector to screen distance or where optics may be focussing light.
+Absolutely… Note that the use of the brightness attributes is not just to manage blending, it also allows one to adjust the relative brightness of the image in parts, for example those that might have a closer projector to screen distance or where optics may be focusing light.

 How bright were the projectors?